limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 Unzip folder `plugins` into `Dyson Sphere Program/BepInEx/plugins/BlueprintTweaks/`.
 (Create folder named `BlueprintTweaks`)<br/>

 ## Changelog
+### v1.4.0
+- Updated to work with game version 0.9.24.11182 or higher
+- Added ability to keep icons and description of a blueprint when pasting string into it.
+- Now assemblers with recipes that are not unlocked will keep their recipe setting, but will not work until recipe is unlocked.
+### v1.3.4
+- Added plugin catergories on Thunderstore page.
+### v1.3.3
+- Fixed potential errors if keybinds are pressed while player is not on a planet
+### v1.3.2
+- Fixed discription being: "Example mod description"
 ### v1.3.1
 - Added Belt hints change feature
 - Added Paste button to blueprint Browser window